gdmoney/reading/the-consolations-of-philosophy.md

 - sources of our satisfaction lie beyond our control and the world does not conform to our desires
 - attain wisdom by learning not to aggravate the world's obstinacy through our own responses
 - what makes us angry are dangerously optimistic notions about what the world and other people are like
-- rage is causd by a conviction that a given frustration has not been writtedn into the contract of life
+- rage is causd by a conviction that a given frustration has not been written into the contract of life
 - we will cease to be so angry once we cease to be so hopeful
 - we are injured most by what we do not expect, so we must expect everything
 - a subject's agency is only one of the causal factors determining events in the course of his or her life